 - Apple Cider Vinegar or lemon juice.

 - Plant-based Milk of Choice – I love to bake with fortified soy milk simply because it adds some extra vitamins, proteins, and calcium.
-But oat milk, almond milk, or coconut milk are delicious options.
+But any non-dairy milk like oat milk, cashew milk, or coconut milk are delicious options.

-- Light Olive Oil or any vegetable oil you have at home, including canola oil or melted coconut oil.
+- Light Olive Oil or any vegetable oil you have at home, including canola oil, sunflower oil, or melted coconut oil.
 Note that melted vegan butter also works very well.

 - Baking Powder

 - Vanilla Extract

 - Fresh Blueberries

 First, in a large bowl, whisk the flour, baking powder, sugar, and salt in a large mixing bowl.
 If you like, you can add a pinch of cinnamon too.
 Set it aside.